Keep These 14 Things in Your Car and You’ll Be Insanely More Productive

 Every driver should stock up on the essentials for getting organized, staying safe, and managing everyday emergencies.

-Without exception, you should store your proof of car insurance, the car’s owner’s manual, and your AAA (or roadside assistance card) permanently in the glove box.
+Without exception, you should store your proof of car insurance, the car’s owner’s manual, and your CAA (or roadside assistance card) permanently in the glove box.
 It’s also wise to have your local mechanic’s name and phone number handy too.

 Tissues, napkins, and wipes